esteves7771/CYBER-SPEED/README.md

-Got it ✅
-Here’s your updated README with your GitHub screenshot embedded.

----

 # CYBER-SPEED ⚡

 A sleek, cyberpunk-styled **browser speed test** that measures **ping, download, and upload** with a reactive gauge and neon UI.
 Mobile-friendly, zero-backend, and privacy-respecting.